Neptune in astrology describes the part of life where something feels meaningful, beautiful, and hard to pin down.

 What does Neptune represent in astrology?
 Neptune represents spirituality, imagination, dreams, illusion, and the longing for transcendence.
 It governs the impulse to dissolve boundaries and merge with something larger than individual identity, producing both mystical insight and self-deception depending on how consciously it is handled.

 Is Neptune in Pisces a big deal?
 Yes.
-Neptune rules Pisces, making this its domicile the placement where its qualities operate most fully.
+Neptune rules Pisces, making this its domicile: the placement where its qualities operate most fully.
 Neptune enters Pisces only once every 165 years.
-The 2012–2026 transit has coincided with dissolution of categories: fake versus real content, human versus AI, online versus offline experience.
+The 2012–2026 transit coincided with the dissolution of categories: fake versus real content, human versus AI, online versus offline experience.

 What does Neptune in the 12th house mean?
 Neptune in the 12th house amplifies that house’s natural qualities: psychic sensitivity, vivid dreams, spiritual depth, and a thin boundary between the conscious and unconscious mind.
 It can also deepen the need for retreat and solitude; at its shadow extreme, escapism.